11 Dogs That Are Similar to Greyhounds

 This page contains affiliate links.
 We may earn money or products from the companies mentioned in this post through our independently chosen links, which earn us a commission.
 Learn More

-There are a number of greyhound varieties that can be distinguished by their coats and the places of origin.
-In this article we list the most well-known types.
+There are a number of greyhound varieties that can be distinguished by their coats and places of origin.
+In this article, we list the most well-known types.

 1. Saluki

 The Saluki is one of the oldest greyhound varieties that exists.
-It has a slim body, and there are both short and long haired dogs within this type.
+It has a slim body, and there are both short- and long-haired dogs within this type.
 They can reach up to 28 inches in height and weigh 66 pounds.
-They’re bred for hunting wild animals.
+They’re bred to hunt wild animals.

 2. Spanish Galgo

-The Spanish Greyhound was initially bred only for the Spanish nobles.
-Now, they’ve been assigned another significant role as hunting dogs of Spain.
-It has short, fine, straight hair, though there are some harder and longer hair.
+The Spanish Greyhound was initially bred only for Spanish nobles.
+Now, they’ve been assigned another significant role as hunting dogs in Spain.
+It has short, fine, straight hair, though there are some harder and longer hairs.
 It can be black, yellow, cinnamon, red, or white.
 Males can weigh up to 65 pounds, while females can weigh up to 55 pounds.
-It’s a fast breed that reaches speeds up to 45 kilometers an hour.
+It’s a fast breed that reaches speeds of up to 45 kilometers per hour.
 In the past, the Spanish Greyhound hunted rabbits in Spain.

-Galgos have a very similar nature to Greyhounds.
-They are calm, quiet, gentle and laid back; happy to sleep their day away on their backs on a sofa.
+Galgos have a very similar nature to greyhounds.
+They are calm, quiet, gentle, and laid back; they are happy to sleep their day away on their backs on a sofa.
 More than 90% of Galgos can be considered cat-friendly and are therefore an ideal choice for the hound lover who also owns cats.

 3. Ibizan Hound

-Ibizan Hounds can be traced back to approximately the year 3400 B.C. when Phoenician traders first brought Egyptian hounds to the island of Ibiza.
+Ibizan Hounds can be traced back to approximately the year 3400 B.C., when Phoenician traders first brought Egyptian hounds to the island of Ibiza.
 These dogs are known for their wide, perky ears.
-They were initially bred for hunting game, but today they are domesticated and serve as family dogs.
+They were initially bred for hunting, but today they are domesticated and serve as family dogs.

-They are sensitive hounds, and very good around children and other dogs alike.
-They generally make good house dogs, but are active and athletic, therefore need a lot of daily exercise.
+They are sensitive hounds and very good around children and other dogs alike.
+They generally make good house dogs, but they are active and athletic and therefore need a lot of daily exercise.
 They do not make good kennel dogs.
 Ibizan hounds are sweet, but they are very stubborn and independent.

 4. Whippet

-This English Greyhound is famous for its extreme elegance.
+This English Greyhound or whippet is famous for its extreme elegance.
 It’s of medium build, reaching up to 51 centimeters tall.
-Many years ago it specialized in rabbit hunting, but nowadays they compete in races.
+Many years ago, it specialized in rabbit hunting, but nowadays they compete in races.

 A friendly alternative to a greyhound when it comes to a companion animal, the smaller whippet is very sociable and gets along well with most people and other pets.
 They are also very quiet animals, barking only occasionally, so you can be assured that this dog won’t annoy the neighbors.